jenningsloy318/super-skill-claude-artifacts/context-keeper-plugin/commands/context-keeper:list-context.md

 ---
 name: context-keeper:list-context
-description: List all saved contexts for a session or all sessions
+description: List all saved contexts across all sessions, or filter by session
 argument-hint: "[session-id]"
 ---